top of page

 1. Situational Reps Every Week

-We don’t just say “know the play.”We break it down.We slow it down.We speed it up.
+We don’t just say “know the play.”
+We break it down, slow it down, and speed it up.
+We train:

-• 1st & 3rd
+• 1st & 3rd situations

-• bunt coverages
+• Bunt coverages

-• double-cut decisions
+• Double-cut decisions

-• when to take the extra base
+• When to take the extra base

-• when to charge vs. sit back
+• When to charge vs. sit back

-• when to throw behind the runner
+• When to throw behind the runner

-• when to look a runner back vs. go for the out
+• When to look a runner back vs. go for the out

-And we run them in live-speed environments.
+And we run these scenarios in live-speed environments.

 2. “Freeze & Think” Drills